Transfer Registration SA

 Transfer registration to South Australia

-If you have just moved to South Australia, you must transfer registration SA within 3 months of taking up residency.
+If you have just moved to South Australia, you must transfer registration to SA within 3 months of taking up residency.
 If not, your vehicle is legally unregistered even if it remains registered in another state or territory.

 First, to transfer registration to SA, vehicle owners must visit a Service SA office in person with required documents.
 These include, for example, your current interstate registration certificate or roadworthy inspection, proof of identity and address.

 If you cannot show an interstate registration certificate, your vehicle needs a roadworthy inspection to confirm its correct identity.

 Finally, the checklist will help you smoothly transfer registration SA.

 |Application for registration and third party insurance||Complete|